sage-code/eve/manual/structure.md

 * library contain generic functionality and can be shared between multiple projects;
 * using import several modules can be loaded from a folder at once;
 * circular import is possible: we protect against infinite recursion;
-* after import you can call public members of a library using dot notation;
+* after import you can call public members of a library using _dot notation_;

 ## Regions
 A module file is divided into regions using keywords: {import, define, global, class, method}